Find out what some of our graduates are doing today in pursuing their successful careers.

 After completing the Automotive Technology program at our campuses in Orlando and Miramar, graduates earn an occupational associate degree (OAD).

-Completing UTI’s Automotive program can help add experience and credibility to your résumé, which can help you pursue a career as an automotive mechanic.
-And our Career Services team can help you prepare for job interviews and apply for positions.1
+Completing UTI’s Automotive Technology program can help add credibility to your résumé, which can help you as you pursue a career as an automotive mechanic.
+And our Career Services team can help you prepare for job interviews and apply for positions.

 Read: How to Train to Become an Auto Electrician

 The BMW FastTrack program provides student-paid training in BMW vehicle servicing.
-Students can also learn how to use the most up-to-date BMW-specific technology and equipment.
+Students can also learn how to use the same BMW-specific technology and equipment found in the field.
 All this helps them gain the practical and technical knowledge needed to pursue positions servicing BMW vehicles after graduation!

 BMW dealerships across the country also recognize BMW Associate Level III Certification.
 FastTrack graduates will have documentation proving they have previously and successfully completed training relevant to the work for which they are applying.